ryanaidilp/stadata_flutter_sdk/README.md

 ### List

+The `list` method returns a `ListResult` class, which includes two main properties:

+1. **Data Property:**
+   - The `data` property contains a list of data based on the specified type.
+For instance, if you are fetching publications, the data will be of type `List<Publication>`.
+2. **Pagination Property:**
+   - The `pagination` property is an instance of the `Pagination` entity, which provides information related to pagination.
+It includes the following properties:
+     - `page`: The current page.
+     - `pages`: The total number of pages.
+     - `count`: The count of data entries on the current page.
+     - `perPage`: The number of entries per page.
+     - `total`: The total number of data entries.

-To fetch a list of models, you can use the following steps:
+To retrieve a list of models, follow these steps:

 1. Create an instance of `StadataFlutter`.

-2. Access the `list` getter from the instance.
-This will grant you access to various models from domains, publications, press releases, and more.
+2. Access the `list` getter from the instance, granting you access to various models from domains, publications, press releases, and more.

 3. Use the `list` method with the desired parameters.
 For example: